jamesraymusic/jamesraymusic.github.io/lyrics/i-m-not-guilty.md

 [Chorus]
 _How do you feel?_

-Cant you see i'm not guilty
-What they say about me, nooo
+Cant you see i'm not guilty of what they say about me?
-What they say about me
+No, What they say about me

 [Chorus]
 _How do you feel?_

-Wooo, i'm not guilty
+Wo, i'm not guilty

 [Chorus]
 _How do you feel?_